 There are also other ways to sell your unwanted stuff too.

-For bigger pieces like furniture or heavy toys, I find Gumtree and Facebook selling groups.
+For bigger pieces like furniture or heavy toys, I find Gumtree and Facebook or similar local selling groups.

 If you’ve had a really big declutter and are just looking to get rid of stuff quickly, a car boot is a great option.